-- All personnel will be contacted with instructions regarding reoccupation of the building, if the building is evacuated. - Check for any strange odours or spills. - Reset/restart and check equipment as necessary. - Report any anomalies to supervisors and to the Facilities Management Division as required.
+- This step only applies when the building was evacuated. - All personnel (residents) will be contacted with instructions regarding reoccupation of the building. - Check for any strange odours or spills. - Reset/restart and check equipment as necessary. - Report any anomalies to supervisors and to the Facilities Management Division as required.